lruepke/HTF_lecture/Winter2025/source/lecture6/overview.rst

 Overview
 ========

-In this lecture we will look at parabolic PDEs and explore how can include transient effects, i.e. how discretize the time derivative.
-In addition, we will look into coupled problems, where we have more than one unknown at the grid points.
+In this lecture, we study parabolic PDEs and learn how to incorporate transient effects by discretizing the time derivative.
+We also introduce coupled problems, in which each grid point carries more than one unknown.